All Japan Tours 337 N.Vineyard Ave Suite 215, Ontario, CA 91764

 Today we take a 2-hour ride by private coach to Himeji to visit the Himeji Castle.
 It is known as "White Egret Castle" and "White Heron Castle" because of its brilliant white exterior, resembling a bird taking flight.
 Himeji Castle is the largest and most visited castle in Japan, and is one of the few remaining original castles in Japan.
 This splendid example of traditional architecture was declared one of the first UNESCO World Heritage Sites in Japan.
 Next is a visit to Kurashiki.
 In merchant days, this scenic town thrived as a port for rice shipments.
 Several old rice granaries and examples of historic architecture still remain, in addition to the stone lined canal.
 In the afternoon, we will continue our journey to Hiroshima.

 After breakfast, we continue our journey to Oboke Gorge, one of three hidden mountain regions of Japan.
-Oboke is the valley located upstream of the Yoshino-gawa River.
-"Boke" means "dangerous to walk along," and Oboke (big "boke") was named for its jagged V-shaped rocks and narrow path which, no matter how carefully or slowly you walk, makes walking dangerous.
+Oboke is the valley located upstream of the Yoshino- gawa River.
+"Boke" means "dangerous to walk along," and Oboke (big "boke") was named for its jagged V- shaped rocks and narrow path which, no matter how carefully or slowly you walk, makes walking dangerous.
 Enjoy a relaxing boat ride and take in the panoramic view of the valley.
 Then, climb the 1,368 stone steps to the Kotohira-gu Shrine, a Shinto shrine.
+If you do not want to climb the stairs, there are many things to enjoy at the lower level: sweets stores, sake shops, places where you can learn to make ice cream or udon, and craft shops.
 In Takamatsu we will visit Ritsurin Park, a masterpiece of Japanese landscape 100 years in the making.
 This sprawling park features beautiful ponds and pavilions, with Mt.
 Shiun as the perfect backdrop.
 From there, our private coach takes us across Awaji Island through a series of spectacular bridges.
 In the evening we continue to Kobe, where we will savor the world famous Wagyu beef.

 NOTE 5: If you wish to stay in the center of Osaka for the last night instead of Hotel Nikko Kansai Airport, we can arrange for you to stay at Hotel Elsereine Osaka (or similar class).
 In this case, airport transfer is not included, but we will provide full instructions for you to get to the airport in advance.